-Dominican New Yorkers celebrate Dominican Independence Day on February 27 to mark the Dominican Republic’s independence from Haiti in 1844.
+Dominican Independence Day on February 27 celebrates the Dominican Republic’s independence from Haiti in 1844.
 It often happens during Carnival. ¡Dominicanidad!

 Independence Day is February 27, but in Dominican style, we celebrate all month long.
 After all, it took us a long time to get free.

 Our beautiful island has a wild history.
 Christopher Columbus came in 1492.
 Santo Domingo was the first Spanish settlement in the Americas.
 It was the main port of Spain’s early transatlantic trade.

 When the Spaniards moved the trade to Cuba, the French took what is now Haiti in 1697.
 They took over the entire island in 1795.
 It was called Santo Domingo then.
 Latin Jazz musicians still call it that today.
 It makes sense because you say you are going to a city, like, “I’m going to New York,” not “I’m going to the U.S.”

 Haiti earned its independence in 1804 after the first successful slave uprising.
 The Spaniards came back to Santo Domingo in 1814.

 In 1821 Santo Domingo creoles (American-born Spaniards) under the leadership of writer José Núñez de Cáceres declared independence from Spain on December 1821 and we were free for the first time.